Meet Our Team

 Whitney is committed to centering racial equity in her work, continuously exploring what it means for her to be a white woman in the social impact space and leveraging her privilege to support organizations that are led by and serving Black, Indigenous, and people of color.
 A native of northern California, she lives in the East Bay (unceded Lisjan territory) with her husband Eduardo, where she enjoys walks around the neighborhood, eating good food, playing tennis, and running (or sitting) around Lake Chabot.

-Toby lives in Oakland and spends his free time reading good fiction/sci-fi, watching movies, playing music, and trying to imagine a more equitable future.
+Toby lives in San Francisco and spends his free time reading sci-fi, making and playing music, swimming in cold water, and watching movies.

 Elena (she/her) is a Director on the Research & Evaluation team at Third Plateau.
 She leads mixed-methods research and evaluation projects, supporting organizational learning and data-informed decision making.
 She is passionate about utilizing creative, participatory processes to inform change and is committed to taking a community-centered approach to research and evaluation.